Mr. Jourdain Renteria

 Mr. Diego Ruiz

 Mr. Ruiz teaches science and geology to the 5th and 6th grades for the homeschool academy.
 He also teaches history and science in the homeschool academy for the middle school class.
 He attends St. Joseph in Pomona where he has served as a catechist for the high school students.

 Mrs. Amanda Valdes

 Mr. Daniel Mansueto

-Mr. Mansueto teaches high school government and economics at the homeschool academy.
+Mr. Mansueto teaches high school United States history for the homeschool academy.
 He has a B.A. in European History (major) and Romance Languages (minor) from the University of Chicago and a J.D. from UCLA Law School.
 He has served on the Life Commission of the Archdiocese of Los Angeles and is a parishioner at St. Vitus in San Fernando.

 Dr. Tran is a member of The Good Shepherd Academy’s board of directors.
 She is serving, or has served, on the boards of Right to Life League, Vox Vitae, ELA-Science, Catholic Polytechnic University (advisory board), and East Los Angeles Community Youth Center.
 She has a Doctorate in Cognitive Psychology from the University of Notre Dame.